Reinvesting Dividends

 First, what is dividend reinvestment?

-When you sign up for a brokerage account, you decide what to do with your dividends.
-You can either take them as cash (which gets deposited into your sweep account), or you can automatically buy more fund shares with the dividends.
+When you sign up for a brokerage account and invest funds, you decide what to do with your dividends.
+You can either take them as cash (which gets deposited into your sweep account), or you can automatically buy more shares with the dividends.

-Folks like dividend reinvestment because it is cheap, easy, automatic, and allows you to buy fractional shares through dollar-cost averaging, resulting in compounding growth.
+Folks like dividend reinvestment because it is cheap, easy, and automatic.
+It also allows you to buy fractional shares through dollar-cost averaging, resulting in compounding growth.

 Reasons for Dividend Reinvestment